Beyond Healing

 Difficult experience is met with withdrawal rather than full engagement.
 When emotions emerge, deflection may be used as a means to circumvent true feeling of those emotions.
 'It's all love.'
 'Everything happens for a reason.'
 Whilst these statements are true on some level, they can often be used to shield the self from facing reality.
 Specific feelings stay at arm's length, defensiveness arises when the pattern is named.

-What is happening at the perspective level: awareness is treating the oil as though it can be wished away.
+What is happening at the perspective level: awareness is treating the shaded patch as though it can be wished away.
 The wound perspective is being denied rather than acknowledged.
 The 'wholeness' being claimed becomes performative - it requires excluding whatever threatens it.
 The language of perspective shift is present.
 The actual shift is absent.

 Beyond-healing operation